statofu/statofu/README.md

 ## About the name

-Since the modernization in frontend development started, state management has been a pain to do.
-It is, in nature, just reading and writing some data for certain use in a frontend app.
-It is supposed to be fun but not frustrated.
+Since the early days of modern frontend development, state management has been a pain.
+But in nature, it is just reading and writing data for some specific needs in a frontend app.
+It shouldn't be so frustrating but should be fun.

-The name "Statofu" means bringing **state** management back **to** **fu**n, which is also the goal of Statofu.
+The name "Statofu" means bringing **state** management back **to** **fu**n, which is also the ultra goal of Statofu.
 Having fun in state management helps us do it better.
 In return, better-done state management leads to a better frontend app.

 The name "Statofu" is pronounced as a concatenation of the words state and tofu, which is [ˈsteitəʊfu].
-By the way, tofu, as food with a history of over 2000 years, tastes smooth and benefits health, which accords with Statofu, too.
+By the way, tofu, a food with a history of over 2000 years, tastes smooth and benefits health, which accords with Statofu, too.

 ## Contributing

-If you find any bugs or have any thoughts, you're always welcome to [open an issue](https://github.com/statofu/statofu/issues) or DM me on [Twitter](https://twitter.com/licg9999) or [Wechat](./assets/ed0458952a4930f1aeebd01da0127de240c85bbf.jpg).
-Looking forward to hearing from you 🔥.
+For any bugs or any thoughts, welcome to [open an issue](https://github.com/statofu/statofu-react/issues), or just DM me on [Twitter](https://twitter.com/licg9999) / [Wechat](./assets/ed0458952a4930f1aeebd01da0127de240c85bbf.jpg).

 ## License